 Other symptoms can occur from hypoxia, which may also happen at the same time as a COPD headache.
 These symptoms include an increase in your heart rate and blood pressure.
 You may also experience red or purple-toned skin spots from oxygen deprivation.

-Inhaled and oral steroids can help treat COPD by reducing inflammation and helping to prevent flare-ups.
-Doctors usually prescribe them for people with severe or frequent flare-ups, but long-term use can have adverse side effects.
-You should talk to your doctor about using these.
+Inhaled and oral steroids can help treat COPD by reducing inflammation and preventing flare-ups.
+Oral steroids are usually prescribed to people with severe or frequent flare-ups, but long-term use can have adverse side effects.

-Your doctor can prescribe antibiotics for lung and respiratory infections, such as bronchitis and pneumonia.
+Your doctor can prescribe antibiotics for lung and respiratory infections, like bronchitis and pneumonia.
 These infections can occur more frequently in people with COPD.
-Doctors usually give antibiotics for acute flare-ups, but don’t recommend using them for prevention.
+Antibiotics may help acute flare-ups, but aren’t recommended for prevention.

-If you experience COPD headaches on a regular basis, talk to your doctor about the best method of treating your pain.
-Taking over-the-counter pain (OTC) medications for a long time can make your body immune to the effects of the medication, and the NINDS advises against taking pain relievers more than two times per week for this reason.
+Taking OTC pain medications for a long time can make your body immune to the effects of the medication.
+The National Institute of Neurological Disorders and Stroke advises against taking pain relievers more than two times per week for this reason.

 - breathing exercises, such as those used in meditation and yoga